edgedb/easy-edgedb/README.md

 };
 ```

+So even though it was rarely used, it could become useful later on.
 For later types in the game you could imagine this being used for townspeople or random NPCs: 'Shopkeeper 2', 'Carriage Driver 12', etc.

 Our vampire types extend `Person`, while `MinorVampire` also has an optional (single) link to `Person`.
 This is because some characters begin as humans and are "reborn" as vampires.
 With this format, we can use the properties `first_appearance` and `last_appearance` from `Person` to have them appear in the game.
 And if one is turned into a `MinorVampire`, we can link the two.